 Can I apply for funding for on-farm irrigation development?

-For information on other Australian Government water programs, including both on-farm and off-farm water infrastructure, visit Water programs in the Murray-Darling Basin.
+For information on other Australian Government funding programs that may be available for both on-farm and off-farm water infrastructure, visit the Regional Investment Corporation.

-The fund follows the release of the Water Infrastructure Options Paper PDF: 1793 KB by the Water Infrastructure Ministerial Working Group.
-This group confirmed that the Commonwealth can play a valuable role in supporting water infrastructure projects that:
+The creation of these initiatives followed the release of the Water Infrastructure Options Paper PDF: xx KB by the Water Infrastructure Ministerial Working Group.
+This group, and these initiatives, recognise that water regulation, planning and management is generally the responsibility of the state and territory governments but that the Australian Government can, through targeted funding, play a valuable role in supporting water infrastructure projects that:

 - Have strong state or territory government support.